 The Lillian McDougall Ruggiero Scholarship was established to aid students planning to enter the full-time ministry of the Christian Church, with first preference given to applicants from the First Christian Church of Charleston, South Carolina.
-Second preference is given to a resident of South Carolina, and third preference is given to any student.

 The Saratoga Christian Church Scholarship was established to aid a church vocations student from a member family of the Saratoga Christian Church.
 Should there not be a student from the church in a given year, the scholarship is to be awarded in order of preference to: a church vocations student from the Christian Church (Disciples of Christ) from North Carolina; a church vocations student from the Christian Church (Disciples of Christ); and a church vocations student from other than above.
 The recipient is selected by the Department of Religion and Philosophy in conjunction with the Office of Financial Aid.